Ever tried convincing a stranger to give you their email? Not easy unless you’ve got a squeeze page that does the hard work for you.

 1. Define Your Target Audience

 To hook and keep your squeeze page visitors, you need to target your audience precisely.
-Find out their interests, values, and goals.
+Find out their interests, values, and goals before you create your first squeeze page.
 You can extract more details from your customer profile.

 Then, address your visitors’ interests and pain points, and emphasize the main benefit of your proposal.